 Ragi Malt Recipe

-- 5 cups Buttermilk (I make my own by mixing 1 and ½ cup curd in 3 cups of water)
+- 5 cups plain buttermilk (I make my own by mixing 1 and ½ cup yogurt in 3 cups of water)

-- Once the water comes to a rolling boil, slowly add the ragi mixture in the boiling water.
+- Once the water comes to a rolling boil, slowly add the ragi mixture to the boiling water.

 - Cook for 2-3 minutes, stirring continuously to avoid the formation of lumps.
 Remove the pot from heat and let this mixture cool completely.

 - Add the cooled ragi mixture to 5 cups of buttermilk and whisk nicely until smooth.
 Add salt to taste, ¼ tsp roasted cumin powder, ¼ tsp asafoetida, 10-12 curry leaves, and 2 tbsp chopped onion, and mix well.